Food Chemicals Codex: First edition

 The Food Protection Committee started in 1961 to provide objective quality standards for food-grade chemicals.
 Parts of the first edition were published in loose-leaf form between 1963 and 1966.

-The scope of the first edition is limited to substances amenable to chemical characterization or biological standardization which are added directly to food to perform some desired function.
+The scope of the first edition was limited to substances amenable to chemical characterization or biological standardization which are added directly to food to perform some desired function.
 Such substances were selected from food additives generally recognized as safe, those approved by prior sanctions, and those for which special use tolerances have been established by FDA regulations.

 Second edition

 This edition, slightly larger than the first, contains 639 monographs.

 Third edition

 The specifications in this edition of FCC were officially recognized not only by the FDA but also, under certain conditions, by the Canadian, Australian, New Zealand and UK authorities.
-This edition shows substantial differences in format from its 9-year-old predecessor, including much larger pages and two-column layout.
-The addition of 113 new monographs brings the total number to 776, covering over 800 substances.
-For the first time these include materials such as dextrose and fructose, more generally regarded as foods than as additives.
-Only one monograph, for aluminium sulphate solution, has been deleted because it appears to be no longer used in foods.
+This edition shows substantial differences in format from its predecessor, including much larger pages and a two-column layout.
+The addition of 113 new monographs brought the total number to 776, covering over 800 substances.
+For the first time these included materials such as dextrose and fructose, more generally regarded as foods than as additives.
+Only one monograph, aluminium sulphate solution, was deleted, because it appeared to be no longer used in foods.

-The monograph section previously entitled 'Specifications' has been changed to 'Requirements', and this also includes any identification tests that previously appeared under a 'Description' section.
+The monograph section previously entitled 'Specifications' was changed to 'Requirements', which also covered any identification tests that previously appeared under a 'Description' section.

-Other changes in this edition are the inclusion for the first time of general Good Manufacturing Practices (GMP) guidelines for food chemicals, and the abandonment of a previous policy whereby the specifications for individual substances applied also to mixtures of the primary substance with additives such as anticaking agents, antioxidants and emulsifiers.
+Other changes in this edition were the inclusion for the first time of general Good Manufacturing Practices (GMP) guidelines for food chemicals, and the abandonment of a previous policy whereby the specifications for individual substances applied also to mixtures of the primary substance with additives such as anticaking agents, antioxidants and emulsifiers.